-Usually heat treatment defects refer to various defects that occur during the terminal heat treatment of the mold or in subsequent processes and during use, such as quenching cracking, poor deformation, insufficient hardness, cracking in electromachining, grinding cracks, and early failure of the mold, etc.
+Heat treatment defects refer to various problems that occur during the final stage of the mold’s heat treatment or in subsequent processes and usage.
+These defects may include quenching cracks, poor dimensional stability, insufficient hardness, cracks from electromachining, grinding cracks, and early mold failure.

-The causes of quenching crack and preventive measures are as follows:
+The causes of quenching cracks and preventive measures are as follows:

-It is mainly caused by design factors, such as too small rounded corners R, improper positioning of holes, and poor cross-section transition;
+- Shape Effect: This is primarily caused by design factors such as small rounded corners, improper hole placement, and poor cross-section transitions.

-It is mainly caused by inaccurate temperature control or losing temperature, too high process temperature setting, and uneven furnace temperature.
+- Overheating: This is mainly caused by inaccurate temperature control, high process temperature settings, and uneven furnace temperature.

-Preventive measures include maintenance, proofreading of temperature control system, correction of process temperature, adding iron between workpiece and furnace floor, etc.
+Preventive Measures: Maintain and proofread the temperature control system, adjust the process temperature, and add iron between the workpiece and the furnace floor.

-Decarburization is mainly caused by overheating (or overburning), unprotected heating of the air furnace, small machining margin, and residual decarburized layer in forging or preheat treatment.
+- Decarburization: This is caused by overheating or overburning, unprotected heating in an air furnace, small machining margins, and residual decarburized layers from forging or preheat treatment.

-Preventive measures are: controlled atmosphere heating, salt bath heating, vacuum furnace and box furnace using box protection or using anti-oxidation coating and increasing machining allowance by 2-3mm;
+Preventive Measures: Use controlled atmosphere heating, salt bath heating, vacuum furnace, box furnace with box protection, or apply anti-oxidation coating, and increase the machining allowance by 2-3mm.

-The preventive measures are: adopt the correct forging process and reasonable preheat treatment system.
+Preventive Measures: Use the correct forging process and implement a reasonable preheat treatment system.

 The reasons and precautions for insufficient hardness are as follows: